 If you are receiving a lot of these messages then it is worth you tracking your child’s attendance more closely…

-In order to track your child’s attendance more closely you can take advantage of the SIMS Learning Gateway (SLG) service that we provide.
-If you have not yet signed up for SLG then please contact the school office to request an SLG account.
+In order to track your child’s attendance more closely you can take advantage of our “MyEd” App service that we provide.
+If you have not yet signed up for the MyEd App then please contact the school office.

 As mentioned above, the promotion of a strong triangular relationship between the pupils, their homes and the school, and involving partner agencies, is important in reducing absence and persistent absenteeism.
 That is why our Form Tutors, Heads and Assistant Heads of Year, Student Support Officers wish to work with parents/carers in order to support them getting their children to attend school regularly and benefitting from the education that we provide.

 If things are difficult and getting your child to attend school regularly is particularly tough then the opportunity to have an Attendance Panel Meeting where you can discuss the causes of the absence and formulate an action plan in order to improve the situation is provided by us.

 You are also able to contact the Local Authority’s Education Welfare Services and access the advice and guidance of an Education Welfare Officer (EWO).
 Please click here for further information from Cheshire East about school attendance.

 Implications of “poor attendance” (i.e. any figure below 96%)

 The following are interconnected effects of absence from school that studies have shown any pupil are likely to experience owing to poor attendance: